nghiamphan/transformer/README.md

 | 2 layers   | >99%         | >99%    | 97%                 | >99%          | >99.9%        |
 | 4 layers   | >99.9%       | >99.9%  | 97%                 | >99.9%        | 98%           |

+Final words:

-Note: The only reason we explore model "reverse mod 1" and "reverse mod 2" is because the real inputs have variable lengths (not counting padding tokens).
+-   The only reason we explore model "reverse mod 1" and "reverse mod 2" is because the real inputs have variable lengths (not counting padding tokens).
 If all inputs have a fixed length, then the model "simple reverse" will achieve 100% accuracy with just one layer.
+-   For better or for worse, the "no mod" version seems to be "the best" model among all the variants of vanilla transformer when we consider both accuracy and computational demand.